Treating Pathological Narcissism with Transference-Focused Psychotherapy

 New Release!
 Innovative treatment approach based on TFP

-She has published widely and lectured internationally on the theory and treatment of personality disorders, pathological narcissism, attachment and mentalization, gender and sexuality, and cinema and psychoanalysis.
+Dr. Diamond has published widely and lectured internationally on the theory and treatment of personality disorders, pathological narcissism, attachment and mentalization, gender and sexuality, and cinema and psychoanalysis.
 She is the author or editor of four books, including most recently Treating Pathological Narcissism with Transference Focused Psychotherapy (Guilford Press, 2021).

 Awards include the Research Award from Division 39 (Psychoanalysis) of the American Psychological Association and the Aaron Stern distinguished visiting professor award from Weill Cornell Medical College in recognition of her contributions to understanding the etiology and treatment of narcissistic disorders.